malteschoen/pttModelStudies/README.md

 </details>

-## Chapter 9:  Comparison between parameters in the linear-analytical, exponential and log-exponential model - or: is EXCEL all you need?
+## Chapter 10 (WIP):  Comparison between parameters in the linear-analytical, exponential and log-exponential model - or: is EXCEL all you need?
 <details>
 <summary> [CLICK TO EXPAND AND VIEW] </summary>